 Follow all instructions provided by Charge Officers and other authorized personnel regarding evacuation routes and destinations.

-College police security vehicles will be used as a first priority.
+Campus Police security vehicles will be used as a first priority.

 If necessary persons without vehicles first will be instructed to attempt to identify drivers who can accommodate additional passengers in their vehicles.

 Exit routes for vehicles from all campuses will be determined by the Officer in charge of the emergency or a delegate of that office.